 Wooden Spring Letters.
 Decorate your home with this easy and inexpensive project for spring.
 You can decorate the letters in a variety of ways with paint, washi tape, glitter, or cardstock.

-With our floor renovation project, a yard sale, and preparing to go to my blog conference, I will admit this year our decorations have been kind of sparse.
-I did make some cute embroidered felt carrots and decorated with my new Easter countdown board and treat jar from Personal Creations for spring.
+With our floor renovation project, a yard sale, and preparing to go to a blog conference, this year our decorations for spring have been kind of sparse.
+I made some cute embroidered felt carrots and decorated with my new Easter countdown board and treat jar from Personal Creations for spring.
 And, you may have actually seen a sneak peek of the spring letters I am sharing today in that post.

 These are so easy to decorate and there is really no wrong way to do it.
-You can paint them, add glitter, paper or washi tape – really the possibilities are endless.
+You can paint them, add glitter, cardstock, or washi tape.
+The possibilities are endless.

-Now, paint the edges of the wooden letters with Martha Stewart multi-surface metallic paint (light gold).
+Now, paint the edges of the wooden letters with Martha Stewart Multi-Surface Metallic Paint in light gold.
 I did two coats of paint.
 The color leaves a very subtle sheen to the edge of the letters.

 Once the paint has dried on your letters you can start to glue your letters to your letters.
 I like to use Mod Podge for this as it adheres the letters really well.
 I use a small paint brush, coat the entire front of the letter with Mod Podge and then smooth the paper onto the wood.

 After I finished adding the paper, I realized the flower was missing something, so I cut a little circle to make it look more like a flower.

 Once the Mod Podge has dried, you can sand off any extra paper edges you may have.
 I like to use a nail file that I keep specifically for craft projects like this.
 It easily gets into all the tiny cracks and crevices.